alopatindev/alopatindev.github.io/_posts/2018-01-14-how-to-take-notes-like-a-programmer.markdown

 For the **third** time—**refactor**.

 ### What's the Point?
-You may say I didn't convince you that investing extra time in writing quality notes isn't important at all: doing that way is **too boring**, or it's **not applicable** to an area of your work/study.
+You may say I didn't convince you that investing extra time in writing quality notes is so important: doing that way is **too boring**, or it's **not applicable** to an area of your work/study.
 This might be true, might be not.